rust-lang/rfcs/text/0000-sparse-index.md

 ## Dealing with inconsistent HTTP caches

 The index does not require all files to form one cohesive snapshot.
-The index is updated one file at a time.
-Every file is updated in a separate commit, so for every file change there exists an index state that is valid with or without it.
-The index only needs to preserve a partial order of updates.
+The index is updated one file at a time, and only needs to preserve a partial order of updates.
 From Cargo's perspective dependencies are always allowed to update independently.
-If crate's dependencies' files are refreshed before the crate itself, it won't be different than if someone had used an older version of the crate.

 The only case where stale caches can cause a problem is when a new version of a crate depends on the latest version of a newly-published dependency, and caches expired for the parent crate before expiring for the dependency.
-Cargo will prevent that from happening, at least for the datacenter it can see.
 Cargo requires dependencies with sufficient versions to be already visible in the index, and won't publish a "broken" crate.

-Ideally, the server should ensure that a previous file change is visible everywhere before making the next change, i.e. make the CDN purge the changed file, and wait for the purge to be executed before updating files that may depend on it.
-This may be difficult to guarantee in a global CDNs, so Cargo needs a recovery mechanism:

-If a crate <var>A</var> is found to depend on a crate <var>B</var> with a version that doesn't appear to exist in the index, Cargo should fetch the crate <var>B</var> again with a cache buster.
-The cache buster can be a query string appended to the URL with either the current timestamp, or timestamp parsed from the `last-modified` header of the crate <var>A</var>'s response: `?cachebust=12345678`.

-Cache buster has an advantage over requests with `cache-control: no-cache`: it's more widely supported by CDNs, and allows the "busted" URLs to still be cached by the CDN, limiting excess traffic to the origin to 1 request per second on average.
+However, there's always a possiblity that CDN caches will be stale or expire in a "wrong" order.
+If Cargo detects that its cached copy of the index is stale (i.e. it finds that a crate that depends on a dependency that doesn't appear to be in the index yet) it may recover from such situation by re-requesting files from the index with a "cache buster" (e.g. current timestamp) appended to their URL.
+This has an effect of reliably bypassing stale caches, even when CDNs don't honor `cache-control: no-cache` in requests.